 TOFI vs metabolically healthy obese

-At one extreme, we have the people who are not able to build up a lot of body fat before becoming diabetic
+At one extreme, we have people who are not able to build up a lot of body fat before becoming diabetic

-These people are sometimes know as TOFI (thin on the outside, fat on the inside).
+These people are sometimes known as TOFI (thin on the outside, fat on the inside).
 Excess energy that can’t be stored in their subcutaneous fat stores overflows into their bloodstream and is stored in their vital organs.

-The DEXA scan below shows the difference in someone who holds fat around their organs (left) vs someone who holds their fat under their skin in their subcutaneous fat stores (right).
+The DEXA scan below shows the difference between someone who holds fat around their organs (left) vs someone who holds their fat under their skin in their subcutaneous fat stores (right).
 The person on the right still has plenty of room for their fat stores to expand before spilling over into their vital organs.